krlmlr/LoadMyData/website/contributing.markdown

 ---
 layout: page
 ---
-If you have changes you'd like to make to ProjectTemplate, we'd love to see them.
-We'd prefer that you fork ProjectTemplate through [GitHub](https://github.com/johnmyleswhite/ProjectTemplate) and submit a pull request.
-If that's not possible, please submit a patch to the [ProjectTemplate Google Group](http://groups.google.com/group/projecttemplate) so that we can manually incorporate your changes.
+If you have changes you'd like to make to LoadMyData, we'd love to see them.
+We'd prefer that you fork LoadMyData through [GitHub](https://github.com/johnmyleswhite/LoadMyData) and submit a pull request.
+If that's not possible, please submit a patch to the [LoadMyData Google Group](http://groups.google.com/group/projecttemplate) so that we can manually incorporate your changes.

 #### Issues & Suggestions

-Please report bugs, issues or suggestions on our [GitHub Issues Page](https://github.com/johnmyleswhite/ProjectTemplate/issues).
+Please report bugs, issues or suggestions on our [GitHub Issues Page](https://github.com/johnmyleswhite/LoadMyData/issues).
 Before posting, please take a few moments to see if someone has already reported the issue or made a similar suggestion.

 #### Creator